aktugchelekche/Project_Team_2/README.md

 ## Team Assessment

-* Our Team
+### Our Team

-**  Julian Flores - Circle Role :The member in the circle role will create a mockup of a database with a set of sample data, or even fabricated data.
-This will ensure the database will work seamlessly with the rest of the project.
+* Aktug Cilekci - Square Role : The team member in the square role will be responsible for the repository.

-** Robby Rangel - Triangle Role :The member in the triangle role will create a mockup of a machine learning model.
+* Robby Rangel - Triangle Role :The member in the triangle role will create a mockup of a machine learning model.
 This can even be a diagram that explains how it will work concurrently with the rest of the project step

-** Aktug Cilekci - Square Role : The team member in the square role will be responsible for the repository.
+* Julian Flores - Circle Role :The member in the circle role will create a mockup of a database with a set of sample data, or even fabricated data.
+This will ensure the database will work seamlessly with the rest of the project.

-* Our Project: 2000-2019 (20 Years in Music)
+### Our Project: 2000-2019 (20 Years in Music)

-* Our Goal : What Makes a Song Popular ?
+### Our Goal : What Makes a Song Popular ?

 With our Machine Learning Model, we want to predict/calculate the popularity of a song with given features such as its "danceability" , "key" and "tempo" etc.